Anthony Joshua: Public image

 Joshua is recognised as one of the most marketable athletes in the world, and has lucrative endorsement deals with numerous brands, including Under Armour, Beats By Dre, and Lucozade.
 In 2017, he was ranked as the world's most marketable athlete, ahead of basketball player Stephen Curry, who was ranked most marketable the previous year.
 Along with his boxing ability, this has been attributed to his "rags to riches" story, enforcing a narrative that he avoided a life of violence and crime by dedicating himself to boxing.
 Joshua has spoken of his ambition to surpass Floyd Mayweather Jr.'s reported career earnings of $700 million, saying in an interview with GQ, "When I first started, the aim was to become a multi-millionaire.
 But now there are ordinary people, grandmas and grandads, who are worth millions just because of property prices.
 So the new school of thought is that I need to be a billionaire.
 Being a millionaire is good but you have to set your sights higher."

 Joshua has also been recognised with his inclusion in the annual Powerlist as one of the 100 most influential Black Britons, most recently in the 2021 edition.
 He has a tattoo of the continent of Africa on his right shoulder, with the territory of Nigeria outlined, and says he feels a strong connection to his Nigerian roots.

+Joshua's manager, Freddie Cunningham, has supported him throughout all his professional career, and is referred to as his "right hand man".
+Cunningham co-founded Joshua's own management company, 258MGT.

 In August 2022, Joshua faced questions around the controversy of his world-title challenge taking place in Saudi Arabia.
 He was also questioned about the human rights situation in the Kingdom, after the Arab authorities sentenced a 34-year-old woman for 34 years in prison over her Twitter activity.
-However, he said that people were “loving the positive side of things” and they “don’t focus on anything that’s negative”.
+However, he said that people were "loving the positive side of things" and they "don't focus on anything that's negative".
 Yasser al-Khayat, whose brother Mustafa was executed by Saudi authorities, also wrote a letter to Joshua and urged him to stand up for the human rights.
-He wrote to Joshua that speaking out could make a real difference, as Saudi uses the events like boxing “to distract from its oppression”.
+He wrote to Joshua that speaking out could make a real difference, as Saudi uses the events like boxing "to distract from its oppression".